-Here are just some of the hundreds of great places in Toronto where you can brunch in style.
+Here are just some of the dozens of delicious brunch spots in the city have a delicious midday meal.

 The HotHouse Restaurant & Bar is one of the busiest restaurants in Toronto.
 The reason?
 Great food.
-Located in the historic St. Lawrence Market area, the HotHouse Restaurant & Bar has become a Toronto landmark.
+Located in the historic St. Lawrence Market area, HotHouse has become a Toronto landmark.
 Winner of numerous culinary awards, it was also voted Toronto’s best Sunday Brunch five years in a row.
 With delicious sweet and savoury buffet fare for all tastes, it’s no wonder the place is always packed on Sundays.

 Location: 35 Church Street

 Authentically Spanish, Patria offers savoury Spanish tapas in an upscale environment in Toronto’s King West area.
 This is not your average brunch menu.
 Traditional Spanish ingredients like serrano ham, goat cheese, chorizo and manchego cheese start your day with an olé!

 Location: 478 King Street West